twoubt/CoopDJ/README.md

 # CoopDJ
-Play party DJ in cooperative mode with Spotify and Twitter
+Play party DJ in cooperative mode with Spotify and Twitter.

+This project is currently under development.